When it comes to romantic things to do in Maui for couples, it’s often the small things that spark the biggest flame.

 Tip: The Lobster Mac ‘n Cheese is amazing!

-If you find the idea of discovering Maui’s most jaw-dropping sites from thousands of feet up in the air both exciting and terrifying, then this will be a truly bonding experience for adventurous couples!
+Do you find the idea of discovering Maui’s most jaw-dropping sites from thousands of feet up in the air both exciting and terrifying?

-No matter what helicopter tour you choose, it’s sure to be an experience you and your loved one will treasure forever.
+If this is your first Hawaii trip, a helicopter tour is an an absolute must.
+No matter what tour you choose, it’s sure to be an experience you both will treasure forever.

 One of the most delightful things to do in Maui for couples is to go wine tasting in the island’s upcountry area of Kula.

 Take a leisurely drive up to MauiWine, a 23-acre vineyard at Ulupalakua Ranch.
-There, unwind with your loved one as you sip on their locally-crafted wines, while soaking in the scenic natural beauty.
+Then unwind as you sip on their locally-crafted wines while soaking in the picturesque natural beauty.

-Take your time savoring some delicious pineapple sparkling wine or one of their signature wine cocktails, like the Wild Hibiscus or Lehua Royale.
+Take your time savoring delicious pineapple sparkling wine or a signature wine cocktail, like the Wild Hibiscus or Lehua Royale.

-Before you leave, be sure to grab an extra bottle or two of pineapple wine to bring home as a memento of your trip!
+Before you leave, grab an extra bottle or two of pineapple wine to bring home as a memento of your trip!

 There’s something about the pristine beauty and serenity of Maui’s Sacred Garden that really gets those love vibes pulsating!

-Whether you decide to sit peacefully, gazing at the 500-lb Buddha in the Buddha Garden, or to take a stress-releasing stroll through one of the walking meditation labyrinths, all couples will benefit from disconnecting from the outside world and connecting with each other here.
+Sit peacefully and gaze at the 500-lb Buddha in the Buddha Garden, or take a stress-releasing stroll through one of the walking meditation labyrinths.
+All couples will benefit from disconnecting from the outside world and connecting with each other here.

 There’s nothing like seeing spinner dolphins in action out in the wild!

-If you want to experience this phenomenon with your loved one, then going on a rafting tour of La Perouse Bay (with Red Line Rafting) is one of the best things to do in Maui.
+If the two of you want to experience this phenomenon, going on a rafting tour to La Perouse Bay is one of the best things to do in Maui.

-The site of Maui’s most recent volcanic activity, this stunning bay is made up of multiple small pristine coves.
+The site of Maui’s most recent volcanic activity (in the 18th century), La Perouse Bay is made up of many small pristine coves.

 It’s a stunning place to snorkel.
-And the spectacle put on by its resident stars – the spinner dolphins – will surely not disappoint!
+And the spectacle put on by its resident stars – the spinner dolphins – doesn’t disappoint!

-Among the things we love most about Maui are all the opportunities we get to connect to the land and nature.
+Among the things we love most about Maui are all the opportunities to connect to the land and nature.
 And you can get a truly enriching experience by enjoying fresh local food.

 Taking an outrigger canoe tour (with Hawaiian Paddle Sports) is one of the best romantic Maui activities for adventure-loving couples.

-This is also one of those fun things couples can do to explore the best snorkeling places and discover local marine life in an intimate setting away from the masses.
+It’s also a way to discover the best snorkeling places and local marine life in an intimate setting, away from the masses.

-23) Enjoy a luau at the Feast at Lele
+26) Enjoy a luau at the Feast at Mokapu

-Panoramic views of West Maui sunsets, a five-course Pacific-island feast, scrumptious cocktails, an authentic hula performance and music… Talk about the ultimate recipe for a romantic evening!
+Panoramic sunset views, a scrumptious 3-course Pacific-island feast, handcrafted cocktails, an authentic hula performance and traditional Hawaiian music… Talk about the ultimate recipe for a romantic evening!

-Not only will you witness a magnificent show, but you’ll also be taken on a Polynesian culinary tour with traditional dishes from Hawaii, Aoterao (the Maori name for New Zealand), Tahiti and Samoa.
+Not only will you witness a magnificent show, but you’ll also be taken on a Polynesian culinary tour featuring 15 traditional dishes from Hawaii and other locales.
+These locations include Aoterao (the Maori name for New Zealand), Tahiti and Samoa.

-If all of that sounds exactly like what you and your honey need, then be sure to reserve your spot at the Feast of Lele.
-Perhaps the best Maui luau for couples, it takes place along the beach in historic Lahaina town.
+If all this sounds exactly like what you and your honey need, then be sure to reserve your spot at the Feast at Mokapu.

 You and your sweetheart will have a blast choosing from the amazing cocktails on their menu.